wentaoli-92/wentaoli-92.github.io/index.md

 ## Biography

 Dr Wentao Li is currently a Lecturer at the University of Leicester since 2024.
 Before that, he was a postdoctoral researcher at Hong Kong University of Science and Technology (Guangzhou) from 2023 to 2024, working under the supervision of Prof. [Wei Wang](https://cse.hkust.edu.hk/~weiwcs/).
-Moreover, from 2020 to 2022, he held the position of Postdoc Researcher at the University of Technology Sydney (UTS) under the guidance of Prof. [Lu Qin](https://www.uts.edu.au/staff/lu.qin).
+Moreover, from 2020 to 2022, he held the position of postdoctoral Researcher at the University of Technology Sydney (UTS) under the guidance of Prof. [Lu Qin](https://www.uts.edu.au/staff/lu.qin).
 He completed his Ph.D. study at UTS in 2021, advised by Prof. [Lu Qin](https://www.uts.edu.au/staff/lu.qin), Prof. [Ying Zhang](https://www.uts.edu.au/staff/ying.zhang), and Dr. [Miao Qiao](https://profiles.auckland.ac.nz/miao-qiao).
 He obtained his master's degree from Chongqing University in 2016 and his bachelor's degree from Nanchang Hangkong University in 2013.

 ## Research Interests